jyp/prettiest/blog.md

 ---

 Before discussing possible algorithms, we need to chose wisely the the document-description language that we accept.
-I'll daringly stand on Phil's strong shoulders (himself balancing on John; what a feat), and propose the following set of combinators:
+Daringly standing on Phil's strong shoulders, we propose the following set of combinators:

 -   `empty`: The empty document
 -   `(<>)`: concatenation